phlash/fakejoy/README.md

 `fakeev.c` uses the Linux `uinput` loopback API to emulate an input device, wrapping the real device and filtering reports.
 It passes through all the device capabilities, axes, keys, etc. The filtering is specifically tailored to my Freedom 2.4, YYMV :smile:

-NB: I have had to blacklist the `joydev` kernel driver (putting `backlist joydev` in `/etc/modprobe.d/blacklist-joysticks.conf`) to prevent joystick API devices appearing (as Flightgear cannot be configured to ignore them), again YMMV.
+NB: I have had to blacklist the `joydev` kernel driver (putting `blacklist joydev` in `/etc/modprobe.d/blacklist-joysticks.conf`) to prevent joystick API devices appearing (as Flightgear cannot be configured to ignore them), again YMMV.

-Specifically for Flightgear, you may also want to take the `test-joy-events.xml` and `testjoy.nas` files from the `flightgear` folder and place in your home folder as `~/.fgfs/Input/Event/test-joy-events.xml` & `~/.fgfs.Nasal/testjoy.nas` respectively.
+Specifically for Flightgear, you may also want to take the `test-joy-events.xml` and `testjoy.nas` files from the `flightgear` folder and place in your home folder as `~/.fgfs/Input/Event/test-joy-events.xml` & `~/.fgfs/Nasal/testjoy.nas` respectively.
 This _should_ configure Flightgear to use the fake joystick, and not the real one, and map the axes and controls to something saneish.
 Feel free to edit these files, they are quite self-explanatory.